kadena-docs/kadena-docs/docs/pact-5/Operators/0-operators.md

 ---
-title: Guard functions
+title: Operator functions
-description: "Reference information for the Pact built-in guard-related functions."
+description: "Reference information for the Pact built-in operator functions."
-id: 0-guards
+id: 0-operators
 ---

-Guard functions are used to create and manage account principals for different types of guards and to enforce guard predicate functions.
+Operator functions are used to create and manage account principals for different types of guards and to enforce guard predicate functions.

 | Function | Description |
 | :-------- | :----------- |